confluentinc/examples/multiregion/docs/multiregion.rst

 have values:

 - ``under-min-isr``: observers will be promoted if the ISR size drops below the topic's ``min.insync.replicas`` configuration.
-- under-replicated: observers will be promoted if the isr size drops below the configured count of replicas in the topic's replica placement policy.
+- ``under-replicated``: observers will be promoted if the ISR size drops below the ``replicas-->count`` value in the topic's replica placement policy.
 - leader-is-observer: observers will only be promoted if the leader is an observer.